Become a Speaker

 Thank you for your interest in participating as a speaker at The HRSouthwest Conference.
-The call for proposals for this years conference is now CLOSED.
-If you’d like to be included in the 2019 call for proposals please indicate your interest here.
-If you have any questions please contact firstname.lastname@example.org.
+The call for proposals for 2020 is now open.
+Click here for proposal submission link.

-We are looking for subject matter experts to maintain our history of educational excellence by delivering high-quality educational sessions that will engage, empower and energize attendees in the following subject matter areas:
+The HRSouthwest Conference looks for subject matter experts to maintain our history of educational excellence by delivering high-quality education sessions that will engage, empower and energize attendees in one of our learning tracks.

 Speaker Selection Process and Criteria

 The HRSouthwest Conference has a reputation for providing high quality education to our attendees.
-Educational sessions are delivered by leading industry experts on a variety of topics of relevance to human resources professionals.
+Educational sessions are delivered by leading industry experts, thought leaders, and authors on a variety of topics of relevance to human resources professionals.

-To provide our attendees with the best educational content available, a team of human resource professionals with subject matter expertise in HR knowledge and competencies, along with industry experts, serve on our educational sessions committee.
+Once your proposal is received, a team of human resource professionals with subject matter expertise in HR knowledge and competencies, along with industry experts, serve on our Education Sessions Committee.

-Each year, HRSWC receives nearly three times the number of proposals we are able to accept.
+Each year, we receive nearly three times the number of proposals we are able to accept.
 Our speaker selection process is based on a number of factors, including but not limited to:

 - Reference checks

 - Evaluations from previous HRSouthwest Conferences, if applicable